GrinLens/Zemax-Radial-and-Ball-GRIN/README.md

 ####See file "Radial and Ball GRIN Documentation.pdf" for more details.

-Note for 32-bit system users of the Example Files: use a text editor to replace all instances of MGRINx64 with MGRINx32 in any *.zmx example file before opening it.

-##Known Bugs
-The Ball GRIN DLL crashes when the GRIN center of symmetry lies off the optical axis (Xo or Yo !=  0.0).

-Setting n_BFlag to 1 doesn't work properly when the index of Material 1 is greater than that of Material 2.

-(10/26/2016: Both of these issues have now been solved.
-New DLLs will be available soon in an upcoming release.)
+##Latest version (11/21/2016)
+Versions 1.0.2 are now uploaded, with revised DLLs, Macros, and Example Files.

+The documentation remains unchanged, however, as these versions fix bugs "under the hood" of the code.

 ##File list:
 ### Documentation
 Radial and Ball GRIN Documentation.pdf

 ### DLLs
-MGRINx32_Ball_v100.dll [32-bit version for 32-bit operating systems only]
+MGRINx32_Ball_v102.dll [32-bit version for 32-bit operating systems only]

-MGRINx64_Ball_v100.dll [64-bit version for 64-bit operating systems only]
+MGRINx64_Ball_v102.dll [64-bit version for 64-bit operating systems only]

-MGRINx32_Radial_v100.dll [32-bit version for 32-bit operating systems only]
+MGRINx32_Radial_v102.dll [32-bit version for 32-bit operating systems only]

-MGRINx64_Radial_v100.dll [64-bit version for 64-bit operating systems only]
+MGRINx64_Radial_v102.dll [64-bit version for 64-bit operating systems only]

 ### Macros
-GRIN Macros RandB.zip contains the following macros
+GRIN.Macros.161118.zip contains the following macros

 GRIN Base Material Index.zpl